chrismwsas/sdet-java-template-example/README.md

 ## Pushing code

-As you write code, can should push it to remote repsitory.
+You should push your code change to remote repsitory as you make changes throughout the durtion of the test.